 stuck in and be good at doing good dentistry,…”.
 DFT trainee

-Some preferred the option of being immersed fully within one specialty (DFTDCT) and highlighted concerns about splitting time across different clinical settings (LDFT).
+Some preferred the option of being immersed fully within one specialty (DFT+DCT1) and highlighted concerns about splitting time across different clinical settings (LDFT).

 “I was just apprehensive that I wouldn't get the full benefit of either if I did